rerun-io/rerun/examples/python/limap/README.md

 thumbnail_dimensions = [480, 480]
 -->

+This example is a visual walkthrough of the paper "3D Line Mapping Revisited".
+All the visualizations were created by editing the original source code to log data with the Rerun SDK.

+## Visual paper walkthrough

 Human-made environments contain a lot of straight lines, which are currently not exploited by most mapping approaches.
 With their recent work "3D Line Mapping Revisited" Shaohui Liu et al. take steps towards changing that.